Proficiency Testing Programme

 How to participate

-MSL has secured funding from an external partner to provide this programme at a greatly reduced cost until 2022, when we expect the cost of participation will increase to fully fund programme delivery.
+MSL has secured funding from an external partner to provide this programme at a greatly reduced cost.
 In order to participate, an administration fee of $499 (incl.
 GST) must be paid by credit card during registration.
 This fee supports the cost of shipping and handling artefacts, and the collection, analysis and reporting of results.

 Once registered, the contact person of the participating laboratory will receive an email from MSL confirming participation, the booking date, instructions on the tests required (as listed in the Proficiency Testing Protocol Document) and desired timeframes.